The Apostle (2012 film): Production

 Production began in 2008.
 With a budget of €5.2 million, The Apostle was partially crowdfunded by 560 backers.
 It was filmed in stereoscopic stop-motion using clay animation being the first one made in Europe.
 Written and directed by Fernando Cortizo, the film was Cortizo's directorial debut.
 The cinematography was handled by Matthew Hazelrig, and the film was edited by Fernando Alfonsin.
 The soundtrack was composed by Xavier Font, Philip Glass and Arturo Vaquero, and released by Orange Mountain Music.

 Release

 Box office

 The Apostle was released theatrically in Spain on 31 October 2012.
 Although a release of 80 theatres was originally agreed upon by distributors Film Arante and Coven Distribution, The Apostle would ultimately be released in only thirteen theatres following various setbacks.
 A box office flop, the film grossed $17,061 in its opening weekend for a total box office gross of $59,810 during its entire theatrical run.
 The financial loss was so substantial that it brought Artefact Productions to the brink of bankruptcy.
-After the disappointing release, director Coritzo told Fotogramas "in Spain, I will never make a film again.
+After the disappointing release, director Cortizo told Fotogramas "in Spain, I will never make a film again.
 I have wasted 3 years of my life for nothing, and the efforts of many people have been wasted."